Learning why is it important to set fitness goals can make or break your transformation. Why you may ask?

 You feel like this is your time and you WILL do it this time around.

-That excitement and motivation you have to reach your big fitness goal will eventually fade, it’s normal, and that’s where people start to give up on their goal.
+Unfortunately, that excitement and motivation you have to reach your big fitness goal will eventually fade, it’s normal, and that’s where people start to give up on their goal.

 That’s why you need to frame your goals differently, build habits that support your goals, and understand that your actions will triumph over your emotions.